-EDU 131 - Child, Family, & Community Prerequisites: ENG 002 or ENG 111; Corequisites: None
+EDU 131 - Child, Family, & Community 3-0-0-0-3 Prerequisites: None; Corequisites: None

 This course covers the development of partnerships among culturally, linguistically and ability diverse families, children, schools and communities through the use of evidence-based strategies.
 Emphasis is placed on developing skills and identifying benefits for establishing and supporting respectful relationships between diverse families, programs/schools, and community agencies/resources reflective of the NAEYC Code of Ethical Conduct and the Code of Ethics for North Carolina Educators.
-Upon completion, students should be able to identify appropriate relationship building strategies between diverse families, children birth through adolescence, schools, and communities and demonstrate a variety of communication skills including appropriate use of technology to support every child.
+Upon completion, students should be able to identify appropriate relationship building strategies between diverse families, children birth through adolescence, schools, and communities and demonstrate a variety of communication skills including appropriate This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement or the AA & AS degrees.

-EDU 144 - Child Development I 3-0-0-0-3 Prerequisites: ENG 002 or ENG 111; Corequisites: None
+EDU 144 - Child Development I 3-0-0-0-3 Prerequisites: None; Corequisites: None